greglook/merkle-db/DESIGN.md

 MerkleDB Design Doc
 ===================

-Ideas, in no particular order:
+**TODO:** overview

+- A _database_ is an immutable collection of _tables_, along with some user metadata.
+- Tables are collections of _records_, which are identified uniquely within the table by a primary key.
+- Each record is an associative collection of _fields_, mapping string field names to values.
+- Values may have any type that the underlying serialization format supports.
+  There is no guarantee that all the values for a given field have the same type.

+## Goals

+Primary/secondary design goals...
+- Read optimized (be more specific)
+- Bulk-processing oriented, where a job processes most or all of the records in the table, but possibly only needs access to a subset of the fields.

+## Storage Structure

 - A database is represented by a _db root_ block, which contains db-wide information and maps string table names to _table roots_.
-- Tables are collections of _records_, which are identified uniquely within the table by a primary key.
 - Primary keys are just bytes, allowing for pluggable key serialization formats.
-  TODO: exact algorithm for ordering keys.
+- **TODO:** exact algorithm for ordering keys.
 Should this be pluggable too?
-- Each record is an associative collection of _fields_, mapping string field names to values.
-- Values may have any type that the underlying serialization format supports.
-  TODO: pluggable serialization backends via MultiStream/Codec?
+- **TODO:** pluggable serialization backends via MultiStream/Codec?
 - Tables may define _families_ of fields which are often accessed together, as a storage optimization for queries.
 - The records in a table are stored in _segments_, which are the leaves of a